Idaho Boat Registration Cost, IDPR Renewal & Title Checks (2026)

 Submit Application & Pay Fees

 Complete the registration form and pay the applicable fees.
-Deadline: Before operating on Idaho waters after purchase.
+Timing note: Before operating on Idaho waters

 4